Ronald Ngala: Kenya African Democratic Union (KADU)

 After the formation of KANU, a number of smaller parties formed which represented the interests of minority tribes.
 At a meeting of the leaders of these parties held in Ngong on 25 June 1960, the Kenya African Democratic Union (KADU) was formed with Ngala as its leader, in opposition to KANU.

 At the 1961 legislative council elections KADU led by Ngala won 11 seats to KANU's 19, however, the leaders of KANU refused to form any government until Jomo Kenyatta was released from house arrest.
 KADU under Ngala agreed to form a government and Ngala became Leader of Government Business and later Chief Minister.

 Jomo Kenyatta was released from house arrest later in 1961 and became president of KANU.
 Under Kenyatta's leadership KANU won 83 of the 129 seats in the national assembly at the 1963 elections.

 On 12 November 1964 six key members of KADU crossed the floor to KANU.

-The leaders of KADU, including Ronald Ngala, Masinda Muliro and Daniel Arap Moi decided to dissolve KADU and join KANU.
+The leaders of KADU, including Ronald Ngala, Masinde Muliro and Daniel Arap Moi decided to dissolve KADU and join KANU.